drugis/gemtc-web/README.md

 Because the default patavi-server image users a certificate signed by our [certificate authority](https://drugis.org/files/ca-crt.pem) you need to add this certificate to the browser's trusted authorities for R results to be displayed.

+The `build-docker.sh` script also provides the possibility to specify the signin method for the application.
+The current options are using Google OAuth 2.0 and local login (username and password).
+You can specify this by adding the adding the command line arugment `GOOGLE` or `LOCAL`.
+If no argument, or something else is provided, the script will default to the Google OAuth 2.0 method.
+When running the `LOCAL` login method, you can add users by using the `add-user.sh` script.
+This script assumes the command line tool `bcrypt-cli` to be installed.
+If needed, it can be intalled with `npm install bcrypt-cli -g`.
+If you specified a login method, you should also provide the same command line argument to the `run-gemtc.sh` script.

 Development
 -----------